ivansabolic/GSSD/README.md

 ## Pipeline

-LEBD follows a 6-step pipeline.
 The full pipeline can be run end-to-end with the provided experiment script:

 ```bash
 bash run_scripts/run_cifar10_experiments.sh [GPU_ID]
 ```

 This reproduces the CIFAR-10 results from the paper (Table 1) for BadNets, Blended, and WaNet attacks.
+Please reach out for attack data in order to reproduce other attacks.

 ## Project Structure